-Taxpayers who are approved by the Iowa Economic Development Authority under the High Quality Jobs Program can be awarded a Third Party Developer Tax Credit for certain sales taxes paid in completion of a High Quality Jobs Program project.
+Taxpayers who are approved by the Iowa Economic Development Authority (IEDA) under the High Quality Jobs Program can be awarded a Third Party Developer Tax Credit for certain sales taxes paid in completion of a High Quality Jobs Program project.

-When the tax credit is awarded, the taxpayer must submit an application to the Department of Revenue within one year of project completion.
+When the tax credit is awarded, the taxpayer may submit an application to the Department of Revenue after contract completion as defined in lowa Code section 15.331A(4).
+The last day to submit an application is one year after the project completion date stated in the agreement between the taxpayer and IEDA.
 Upon approving the claim, the Department of Revenue issues another tax credit certificate for the final amount of credit that can be claimed based on the submitted contractor's statements and invoices, up to the award amount as either a refundable or nonrefundable credit, based on the designation requested by the taxpayer.
 The taxpayer then claims the credit using its tax credit certificate number that must be reported on the IA 148 Tax Credits Schedule when the tax credit is claimed using tax credit code 62 or 97 (see certificate for which code applies).
 Any tax credit in excess of tax liability is refundable.
 If the tax credit is earned by a partnership, limited liability company, S corporation, estate, or trust, the tax credit shall be claimed by the individual based on the pro rata share of the income of the entity.